nexmo-se/deepgram-connector/README.md

 Set up the peer Voice API application per the instructions in its [repository](https://github.com/nexmo-se/voice-app-websockets).

-Call in to the phone number as set up in that application to use Deepgram ASR (Automatic Speech Recognition), aka STT (Speech-to-Text) engine.
+Call in to the phone number as set up in that application or call out from that application to use Deepgram ASR (Automatic Speech Recognition), aka STT (Speech-to-Text) engine.

-Instead of using the [sample Voice API application](https://github.com/nexmo-se/voice-app-websockets), you may instead update and use your existing Voice API application to connect voice calls via [WebSockets](https://developer.vonage.com/en/voice/voice-api/concepts/websockets) to this Connector Application.
+Instead of using the [sample Voice API application](https://github.com/nexmo-se/voice-to-ai-engines), you may instead update and use your existing Voice API application to connect voice calls via [WebSockets](https://developer.vonage.com/en/voice/voice-api/concepts/websockets) to this Connector Application.